 Greenfern is committed to environmental sustainability in all aspects of our processes.
 We intend to be a role model company for sustainability and environmentally-friendly practices.

-Using the renewable electricity from the on-site hydro power station means our carbon footprint will be dramatically reduced.
+Using the renewable electricity from our own on-site hydro power station means our carbon footprint will be dramatically reduced.

-The power of blockchain will be the backbone of a state-of-the-art supply chain and traceability system for all our products and processes.
+The power of blockchain will be the backbone of a traceability system for all our products and processes.
 This system will provide assurances for the authenticity, quality and provenance of all our products.

 At age 3½, Theo began to have grand mal seizures, frightening seizures that would grip Theo many times a day.
 Doctors struggled to get the condition under control and Theo's father TJ spent hundreds of hours researching how he could help his son.
 He discovered that US research had suggested it was possible cannabis could be used to treat epilepsy.